 On April 20, the provincial capital of Xuan Loc just 46 miles east of Saigon fell after holding out for several days against a tenacious siege by NVA troops.
 The fall of Xuan Loc was a signal for people to proclaim what quickly became Saigon’s epitaph: “La Guerre est fini; Saigon est fini; everything est fini.”

 It also sped up the dynamic Saigon rumor mill.
 One rumor said that Catholics originally from the north would be sent on a death march along the Ho Chi Minh Trail.
-Another rumor said that Viet Cong soldiers in Da Nang had ripped out the manicured fingernails of prostitutes, prompting a frenzy of fingernail cutting and polish removing among Saigon’s bar girls.
+Another story said that Viet Cong soldiers in Da Nang had ripped out the manicured fingernails of prostitutes, prompting a frenzy of fingernail cutting and polish removing among Saigon’s bar girls.
 Yet another rumor said that unmarried Catholic girls would be forced to marry North Vietnamese war invalids.

 The rumors had one cumulative effect: they tended to support the growing belief that the end was near.